One U Thriving

 Reporting Process

-When an incident is reported, it is sent to the Special Assistant to the Chief Safety Officer (CSO), along with the Co-Chairs of the Racist and Bias Incident Response Team.
-This group reviews and triages each report to determine the best next steps.
+When an incident is reported, it is sent to the Racist & Bias Incident Response Team members who collectively review each report and determine the best next steps.

 Reporting Process